buildbot/buildbot/master/docs/developer/stats-service.rst

 Capture classes are used for declaring which data needs to captured and sent to storage backends for storage.

-.. py:class:: Capture
+.. py:class:: buildbot.statistics.capture.Capture

    This is the abstract base class for all capture classes.
    Not to be used directly.
    Initlized with the following parameters:

+   ``routingKey``
-   * ``routingKey``: (tuple) The routing key to be used by :class:`StatsService` to register consumers to the MQ layer for the subclass of this class.
+     (tuple) The routing key to be used by :class:`StatsService` to register consumers to the MQ layer for the subclass of this class.
+   ``callback``
-   * ``callback``: The callback registered with the MQ layer for the consumer of a subclass of this class.
+     The callback registered with the MQ layer for the consumer of a subclass of this class.
      Each subclass must provide a default callback for this purpose.

    .. py:method:: _defaultContext(self, msg):